-The Company believes that it has adequately accrued for such matters with reserves of \$37 million as of March 31, 2012.
+The Company believes that it has adequately accrued for such matters with reserves of \$33 million and \$35 million as of June 30, 2012 and December 31, 2011, respectively.
 Such amount is exclusive of matters relating to the Company's separation from its former Parent ("Separation").
 For matters not requiring accrual, the Company believes that such matters will not have a material effect on its results of operations, financial position or cash flows based on information currently available.
-However, litigation is inherently unpredictable and, although the Company believes that its accruals are adequate and/or that it has valid defenses in these matters, unfavorable results could occur.
-As such, an adverse outcome from such proceedings for which claims are awarded in excess of the amounts accrued, if any, could be material to the Company with respect to earnings or cash flows in any given reporting period.
-However, the Company does not believe that the impact of such litigation should result in a material liability to the Company in relation to its consolidated financial position or liquidity.